mdn/content/files/en-us/web/css/css_positioning/understanding_z_index/the_stacking_context/index.md

 ## The stacking context

-In the previous part of this article, [Using z-index](/en-US/docs/Web/CSS/CSS_Positioning/Understanding_z_index/Adding_z-index), we showed that the rendering order of certain elements is influenced by their `z-index` value.
+In the previous article of this topic, [Using z-index](/en-US/docs/Web/CSS/CSS_Positioning/Understanding_z_index/Adding_z-index), we showed that the rendering order of certain elements is influenced by their `z-index` value.
 This occurs because these elements have special properties which cause them to form a _stacking context_.

 A stacking context is formed, anywhere in the document, by any element in the following scenarios: